How To Recognize The Struggle In Parenting And Stop The Generational Cycles

 Parents want their children to listen, but when they get zero cooperation, they resort to yelling.
 Your children are listening, believe me they are.
 What they’re not doing - is obeying you.
 Giving them choices is a much more effective way to parent, but it also takes eliminating resentments from your own childhood in order to stop the yelling.
 Go back to tool #2 for help with releasing bitterness and resentments.

 It is important to begin breaking free from yelling in order to create a more joyful atmosphere for your family.
-Coaching helps in setting you free from bitterness and setting healthy boundaries.
+Coaching helps in setting you free from what holds you back from becoming the joy-filled parent you want to be.

 Helicopter parenting, also called “Hovering”, which can develop for a number of reasons.
 The foundation of where hovering stems from usually aligns with fear from their own childhood.
 Here are three common fear-based triggers that helicopter parents will avoid.

 It is important to begin breaking free from fear to stop the hovering.
-Coaching helps in setting you free from fears and setting healthy boundaries.
+Coaching helps in setting you free from fears and emotionally connects you to God, yourself and others.
 Contact our office any time if you’d like more information.